jerryp1/mapcomp/mpc4j-native-tool/README.md

 cd .. # return to the original path
 ```

-You may also need to install the development library for GMP by running the following command.
+Install the development library for GMP.

 ```shell
 sudo apt install libgmp-dev